Skip to main content

 Trust Boundary

-An executor can improve liveness, but it does not get special contract privileges.
-It cannot redirect funds or change the contract rules.
+An executor cannot redirect funds or change the contract rules.
 It can only submit transactions the covenant already allows.
+If the executor service is absent or broken, claims still happen through manual UI flows or direct contract calls.

 Self-Hosting